Consumer Price Index (CPI)

 During the process of collecting price data, interviewers are asked to provide the reasons for large or unusual price changes.
 Edit checks are also done on the hand-held computers at the time of data capture.
 The price information transmitted to Statistics Canada is further reviewed for outliers or unusual changes.
 A combination of judgment and outlier detection techniques are used to detect errors.
 In cases where unusual price changes are not explained, follow up investigations are made.
 Product specialists in the Consumer Prices Division also prepare monthly reports summarizing and explaining price movements for products in the survey.

 Imputation is sometimes used in the CPI in instances when no prices are collected.
 This can happen for several reasons.
 Firstly, not all goods and services covered in the price survey are collected every month.
-Among these are seasonal goods which are only available for part of the year (e.g., lawn mowers or snow suits), goods whose prices are relatively stable (e.g., parking fees), and some services whose prices change only once a year (e.g., university tuition fees).
+Among these are seasonal goods which are only available for part of the year (e.g., lawn mowers or snowsuits), goods where prices are relatively stable (e.g., parking fees), and some services where prices change only once a year (e.g., university tuition fees).
 Secondly, the prices of some products are not collected in some geographical areas, usually because the quantities available to consumers in those areas are too limited to merit the cost of collecting price data (e.g., fuel oil in Alberta).
 Thirdly, prices may be imputed in cases where prices are missing in a given month, when they are out of stock or otherwise not available, or because the prices collected are of questionable quality.
 Finally, adjustments to captured price data are made in cases where the characteristics of a product have changed and this may be affecting its price.
 This is referred to as quality change, and steps are taken to account for it so that only pure price change is used to calculate the CPI.

-Seasonal products are products that are only sold at certain times of the year, following a set seasonal pattern (e.g., the Spring or Fall clothing lines).
+Seasonal products are products that are only sold at certain times of the year, following a set seasonal pattern (e.g., Spring or Fall clothing lines).
 Price movements for seasonal goods in their out-of-season months are obtained from the larger group to which the seasonal goods belong.
 For goods with relatively stable prices, an assumption of no price change is used in the months for which prices are not collected.
-Similarly, for goods and services whose prices change once a year, no price change is assumed in non-priced months.
+Similarly, for goods and services where prices change once a year, no price change is assumed in non-priced months.

 In geographical imputations, price movements in other areas are used as source data to substitute for price movements in places where prices are not observable.
 Imputations are only taken out of province when it is impossible to provide a reliable imputation using prices within the provincial boundaries.